Kowsalyasp/parentkarafmodule/sql readme.md

 ```

 ## Data.xml:
-The data.xml file to load, process, update and populate the data to fetch and configure the column of the table.In this, we can statically enter an entity for the table.
+The data.xml file to load, process, update and populate the data to fetch and configure the column of the table.
+In this, we can statically enter an entity for the table.
 Using this data file we could be able to manipulate the data in the user's preferable way.

-The name for the module should be declare inside the module tag <module>.
-We can create one or more module.
+The name for the module should be declared inside the module tag <module>.
+We can create one or more modules.

 The format for module name should be tlc_crm_modulename.
 If it is contact module:
  >``<module name="tlc_crm_contact">``

-For the table in which you prefer to store static data, then inside the tabletag for each table, the id must be mentioned and then followed by the column value,
+For the table in which you prefer to store static data, then inside the table tag for each table, the id must be mentioned and then followed by the column value,
-A valid ID consists of a table name, ID, CO(column) and give the Id value in acceptable formats separated by a colon.
-The format for the ID have to be ID="MCMFieldSQLTable:ID:CO:1"
+A valid ID consists of a table name, ID, and CO(column) and gives the Id value is acceptable formats separated by a colon.
+The format for the ID has to be ID="MCMFieldSQLTable:ID: CO:1"

 > ``<TableName ID="" col1="" col2=""/>``

 Example to enter a record statically You can add rows to a table:
 > ``<MCMFieldSQLTable ID="MCMFieldSQLTable:ID:CO:1" TABLE_NAME="SampleTable"/>``

-The sub-tag is a tag that is referred as a foreign key in a child table will generally reference a primary key in the parent table under a parent tag.
+The sub-tag is a tag that is referred to as a foreign key in a child table that will generally reference a primary key in the parent table under a parent tag.
  ```
  <parent-table ID=""  col="">
    <child-table ID="" col = "" ></child-table>